sal96ali/Csharp-connection-with-SQL-Server/README.md

                   }

               }
-      Before talking about the last class, first I want to talk about the server connection, in App.config file I used this tag <xml> tag:
+      Before talking about the last class, I want to talk about the server connection.
+In App.config file I used this tag <xml> <br>tag:
         <connectionStrings>
             <add name="salimConnection" connectionString="Server=.;         // Dot means that the connection is with a local server
             Database=SampleDB;Trusted_Connection=True;"